-Growing tropical vegetables is an easy recipe for success when growing vegetables in the tropics.
+Growing tropical vegetables is the easiest recipe for success when trying to grow vegetables in the tropics.

 I tried to grow English spinach and cauliflowers, and continental cucumbers and hearting lettuces...